 - Manometry: Manometry is a test that measures the pressure and movement of the muscles in the esophagus and anus.
 This test can help diagnose conditions such as gastroesophageal reflux disease (GERD) and pelvic floor dysfunction.

-- pH Monitoring: pH monitoring is a test that measures the amount of acid in the esophagus over a 24-hour period.
+- pH Monitoring: pH monitoring is a test that measures the amount of acid in the esophagus over 24 hours.
 This test can help diagnose GERD and determine the effectiveness of treatment.

-- Breath Tests: Breath tests are used to diagnose conditions such as lactose intolerance and bacterial overgrowth in the small intestine.
+- Breath Tests: Breath tests diagnose conditions such as lactose intolerance and bacterial overgrowth in the small intestine.
 These tests involve drinking a liquid containing a specific substance and then measuring the amount of gas produced by the body as the substance is digested.

 - Motility Tests: Motility tests measure the movement of food through the digestive tract.
 These tests can help diagnose conditions such as gastroparesis and intestinal pseudo-obstruction.

-In summary, gastroenterologists perform a variety of tests and procedures to diagnose and treat digestive system disorders.
-These may include endoscopy, biopsy, imaging tests, blood tests, stool tests, manometry, pH monitoring, breath tests, and motility tests.
-If you’re experiencing digestive symptoms, it’s important to speak with your healthcare provider to determine if you may benefit from seeing a gastroenterologist and undergoing diagnostic testing.
+In summary, gastroenterologists perform various tests and procedures to diagnose and treat digestive system disorders.
+These may include endoscopy, biopsy, imaging, blood, stool, manometry, pH monitoring, breath, and motility tests.
+If you’re experiencing digestive symptoms, speaking with your healthcare provider to determine if you may benefit from seeing a gastroenterologist and undergoing diagnostic testing is essential.